-Gone are the days when workforce strategy was mainly about headcount or cost efficiency planning that took place mainly during the regular budget and forecast process.
+Gone are the days when workforce strategy was mainly about headcount or cost efficiency planning, mainly taking place during the regular budget and forecast process.

 Today, workforce needs are incredibly complex.
 There’s an intensifying war for talent.
 Although the C-suite has shown they are optimistic about the future, the vast majority of CEOs worry about a lack of key skills among their employees.
 Hybrid work has become the norm and the gig economy is here to stay.

 A static, yearly or quarterly process isn’t enough to keep up anymore.
 Today, leaders need the ability to make analytics-driven decisions, plan for what-if scenarios and analyze how their workforce needs to evolve as technology and the market changes.
 Yet 68% of organizations do not consistently take a strategic, scenario-based approach to workforce plans.